 Check that there are not typos in the name of the environment variables.

-Refer to the Cloud Providers docs and the respective setup pages for each to find the correct environment variables to use.
+Refer to the cloud providers in the Registry docs and the respective setup pages for each to find the correct environment variables to use.

 Still need help?